 While certain types of hair (like the chemically treated and long, fine strands) are more prone to tangling, anything from an especially windy day to sleeping on unbrushed hair can lead to knotted strands that are difficult, and often painful, to detangle.
 But matted hair doesn’t have to be a literal headache to deal with, especially if you’re armed with the right products and tools.
-We spoke to five hair stylists who shared their techniques and favorite shampoos, sprays, and oils, for getting out knots — and preventing them.
+We spoke to eleven hair stylists who shared their techniques and favorite shampoos, sprays, and oils, for getting out knots — and preventing them.

 Best products for preventing tangles

 To stop hair from tangling in the first place, stylists stress the importance of keeping hair healthy.
 “If you’re really struggling with tangled hair, or you’re finding it hard to brush through, it’s likely the most obvious solution is the simplest — you need a haircut,” says Jordan.
 Hairstylist Kristi Wilczopolski agrees: “You do really have to start with the health of the hair,” she says.
 “The healthier the hair, the less tangles it’s going to have.”
 She explains that build-up on the scalp, from product use or even environmental pollution, makes hair brittle and more likely to tangle.
 A weekly scalp detox — her favorite is this all-natural one from Act+Acre — cleanses and stimulates the scalp to encourage healthy hair growth.
 “It’s really fresh, and it’s made of all-natural oils, so it’s super nourishing,” she says.

 Stylist Antonio Diaz’s philosophy is similar to Wilczopolski’s.
 “The best thing is just to use a good shampoo and a good conditioner to prepare the hair when it’s wet so it doesn’t get too tangled,” he says.
 He calls this duo from Manhattan’s Salon AKS “amazing” for taming frizzy hair, which is especially prone to getting knotty.